-For many years Dustair Limited has at the front of cyclone manufacturing across the UK, boasting a full range of cyclones from low through to medium up to high efficiency in either single or multiple form for various applications.
+For many years Dustair Limited has been at the front of cyclone manufacturing across the UK, boasting a full range of cyclones from low through to medium up to high efficiency in either single or multiple form for various applications.

-Commonly nowadays cyclones are used only as pre-filters before filtration equipment in order to reduce loadings, however on some applications cyclone may be suitable as a stand-alone unit.
+Commonly nowadays cyclones are used only as pre-filters before filtration equipment in order to reduce loadings, however on some applications cyclones may be suitable as a stand-alone unit.
 See selection guide for cyclone sizings.

 Additional equipment for the efficient function of the cyclones including surge bins, dust collection facilities, rotary discharge valves and lagging of the equipment can be provided as and when required.

 Where multiple banks of cyclones are required interconnecting ductwork would normally be included within our scope of supply, however if required the cyclones can be supplied individually for assembling into equipment on site.
-They range of cyclones covers a broad spectrum of efficiencies to match both particle size and the percentage removal required.
+The range of cyclones covers a broad spectrum of efficiencies to match both particle size and the percentage removal required.
 Efficiency curves can be provided for most of the range together with sizing charts and layout drawings when required.